jeremyaranas-hashicorp/minikube/vault/vault-reproductions/README.md

-This repo spins up a Vault Raft cluster in Kubernetes using the Vault Helm chart
+This repo spins up a Vault cluster in Kubernetes using the Vault Helm chart

 # Prerequisites